Menu Close

 It’s also possible to take a bus from Nairobi, but you need to know where to stop, and from the bus stop, you still have to continue the rest of the way by motorbike.

-With Susan the host
+With Susan the host.

 I chose boda-boda, much to the horror of Susan the host, who said she would never let her children ride on one.

-Little did she know that the roads and motorcycle taxis in Nairobi actually felt a lot safer than in neighboring Uganda.
+To me, though, the roads and motorcycle taxis in Nairobi actually felt a lot safer than in neighboring Uganda.
 And I had taken boda-boda all the time when I was in Uganda.

 Susan and her husband had lived on the Mbumi Coffee Estate for over 20 years.
 That was where they raised their 3 children.
 Her husband was the one who ran the day-to-day operations of the family coffee farm, and eventually it rubbed off on her.